 Before we get outweigh the pros and cons of veneers, you might be wondering why people get veneers.
 Teeth that are discolored, as of root canal treatment; stains from drugs, excessive fluoride; and the occurrence of large resin fillings that have stained the tooth.
 Lastly, teeth that are chipped or broken.

 Here is a small list of the pros and cons of veneers:

 - Low fracture toughness

 - Debonding of the veneer

 Case choice is the absolute most critical component that impacts the forecast of the polish.
-Polishes ought not be put on teeth having vast rebuilding efforts or direct serious swarming.
-Nightguard (occlusal support) is an absolute necessity for individuals who have finishes and grind their teeth during the evening.
+Polishes ought not to be put on teeth having vast rebuilding efforts or direct serious swarming.
+Nightguard (occlusal support) is an absolute necessity for individuals who have finished and grind their teeth during the evening.

 So do a lot of people have veneers or have many gotten them in the past.
 Well according to an article in the New York Times, nearly 600,000 people had veneers in 2006, which is an increase of 15 percent from 2004.